seekayel/kamlasater.com/src/routes/blog/6-command-line-tools-all-experts-know.md

 On mac you can access your paste buffer using the paste-buffer-paste (pbpaste) and paste-buffer-copy (pbcopy) commands.
 I love how they keep my console clean especially when I have trying to transform a large chunk of text/json
 Example:
 `aws s3 cp s3://some-bucket-name/awesome-file.json - | pbcopy`

+## `xargs`

+This is technically a command.
+It is a command that executes commands.
+It executes a command for every line of input it receives.
+The arguments you pass to xargs form the basis of the command to execute.
+Hint: use `-J{}` to substitute `{}` (or some other character string) in the middle of the command to execute or multiple times for that matter.
+Example: `pbpaste | xargs -J{} aws s3 cp {} -`

 ## `2>` and `2>&1`